christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

  A software tracking system for tracking issues in a software development project, explained simply, is a tool that helps teams keep track of problems, bugs, or tasks that come up during development.
 It records each issue, assigns it to the right person to fix, and monitors the progress until the problem is resolved.

 <a name="test_plan_standard"/>

 #### Test Plan Standard
  - *Structure:* Human authorized / trained tester
  - *Format:* Depends on methodology utilized.
- - *Methods of work implementation:* Manual and automated with results saved for inspection.
+ - *Methods of implementation:* Manual and automated with results saved for inspection.
  - *Project Artifact Location:* Project Management documentation location.
  - *Periodicity of Update:* Per release of the application.
  - *Comments:* None
  - *Standard:* [Test Standard](./Template_016_TestStandard.md)
  - *References:* APSC-DV-003130, Prior to each release of the application, updates to system, or applying patches; tests plans and procedures must be created and executed.

 A test plan for software development, explained in plain language, is a document that outlines what needs to be tested in a software project, how it will be tested, who will do the testing, and when it will happen.
-It acts like a roadmap for the testing team to make sure all important parts of the software are checked before release to catch any problems.
+It acts like a roadmap for the testing team to make sure all-important parts of the software are checked before release to catch any problems.

 <a name="sdlc_standard"/>